apache/flagon/site/_docs/stack/scaling.md

 1.  **Still too much data?
 Below are some other things that you can do to curb the growth of your `userale` index** as you continue benchmarking with your page/app.

-    * If you don't need all the different types of events UserALE.js gathers by default, you can easily curate the list of events you by modifying [UserALE.js source](https://github.com/apache/incubator-flagon-useralejs/tree/master/src) (`attachHandlers.js`), then building a custom UserALE.js script.
+    * If you don't need all the different types of events UserALE.js gathers by default, you can easily curate the list of events you by modifying [UserALE.js source](https://github.com/apache/incubator-flagon-useralejs/tree/master/src) (`attachHandlers.js`), then build a custom UserALE.js script.
-    * If you don't need both raw logs (specific records of events) and interval logs (aggregates of specific events over a time interval), you can easily drop intervals by modifying UserALE.js [UserALE.js source](https://github.com/apache/incubator-flagon-useralejs/tree/master/src) (`attachHandlers.js` or `packageLogs.js`), then building a custom UserALE.js script.
+    * If you don't need both raw logs (specific records of events) and interval logs (aggregates of specific events over a time interval), you can easily drop intervals by modifying UserALE.js [UserALE.js source](https://github.com/apache/incubator-flagon-useralejs/tree/master/src) (`attachHandlers.js` or `packageLogs.js`), then build a custom UserALE.js script.
-    * You can reduce the number of meta-data fields written to each UserALE.js log, by modifying [UserALE.js source](https://github.com/apache/incubator-flagon-useralejs/tree/master/src) (`packageLogs.js`), then building a custom UserALE.js script.
+    * You can reduce the number of meta-data fields written to each UserALE.js log, by modifying [UserALE.js source](https://github.com/apache/incubator-flagon-useralejs/tree/master/src) (`packageLogs.js`), then build a custom UserALE.js script.
     * If you want different levels of logging granularity (more or less data) for different pages within your site/app, you can build different versions of UserALE.js to service different pages.
 Just name each version differently and point to the one you want with script-tags, page-by-page.
     * You can use our [API]({{ '/docs/useralejs/API' | prepend: site.baseurl }}) for surgical precision in how specific elements (targets) on your page generate data.